frontarm/mdx-util/README.md

 [![npm version](https://img.shields.io/npm/v/mdxc.svg)](https://www.npmjs.com/package/mdxc)

-MDX is a simpler way to write content for you React applications.
+MDX is a simpler way to write content for your React applications.
 While standard Markdown compiles to a string of HTML, MDX compiles directly to JavaScript. **If you're writing a React app, MDX is both easier to use *and* more flexible than standard Markdown.**

 Writing with MDX let's you use the full power of React, even when writing content.